jdvc/field_wistia/README.txt

 Configuration
 -------------
-In both Views and these field settings, a Wistia field can be output as a video of either one of four sizes or a custom size, with the ability to autoplay if necessary.
-The thumbnail of the Wistia image can also be used and can link to either the content, the Wistia video itself, or nothing at all.
+In both Views and these field settings, a Wistia field can be output as a video of either one of three sizes or a custom size, with the ability to autoplay.
+The thumbnail of the Wistia image can also be used and can link to either the content, or nothing at all.

 To configure the field settings: